saitamasahil/Pixel-Launcher-Extended/README.md

 If you don't want to download built module from mirrors above, then you can build magisk module yourself using PLE Builder.
 You can run PLE Builder in Linux based distros & Termux(F-Droid version).
 This is one time process & It installs PLE Builder into your system.
 You can run or update the builder in future by typing **PLE** or **ple** in your Terminal/Termux & selecting **Update PLE Builder** option.

+---
+**NOTE**
+PLE Builder relies on an rc file to store and load its configuration settings & it supports the following shells that have rc files:
+- bash
+- zsh
+- csh
+- ksh
+- tcsh

+If you are using a different shell that does not have an rc file, you can switch to one of the supported shells.
+---

 ### Install & run PLE Builder in Ubuntu, Debian, and other Linux distributions
 - Clone the repo using git.
 ```sh